 And I, hearing that, perceived her trouble to be so great that my heart would serve me to hear no more.
 Such like communication she had with him the space of an hour, which they did hear that sat by her bedside.

-We are so fortunate to have accounts like these from Elizabeth Tyrwhit to help tell the story of these amazing people in world history.
-When reading her testimony we must remember that it was said that Elizabeth Tyrwhit never liked Thomas Seymour.
+We are so fortunate to have accounts like these from Elizabeth Tyrwhit to help tell the story of these amazing people in world history but we must always remember, like today, that sometimes people say things to get others in trouble.
+It has been reported that Elizabeth Tyrwhit never liked Thomas Seymour.
+Enough said.

 Katherine Parr: Complete Works & Correspondences -Edited by Janel Mueller; pages 177-78